Association of Social Work Boards releases data analysis on social work licensing exam pass rates

 - Bringing a greater diversity of voices into the exam creation process through the Social Work Workforce Coalition

-- Hosting community input sessions to expand the range of perspectives involved in the creation of the next iteration of the exams
+- Hosting community conversation sessions to expand the range of perspectives involved in the creation of the next iteration of the exams

 - Launching the Social Work Census, an in-depth survey of social workers, to better understand who today’s social work practitioners are and what they do